 The tires are also an essential component and in most of the cases would have an inner tube present inside them.
 However, the tubular tires or the tubeless tires can do without the inner tubes completely.

 If you want a happy ride all year round, you definitely need to know your bike anatomy.
 This way you would be able to do the maintenance yourself if required.
 We really hope that this post helped you to comprehend each and every part of your bike in detail.

-Do let us know in the comment section below if this guide helped you in any way.
+Do let us know in the comment section below if this road bike parts guide has helped you in any way!